-- Skills of a Legal Mediator: This DVD demonstrates specific techniques used by commercial mediators to resolve cases.
+Skills of a Legal Mediator: Demonstrates specific techniques used by commercial mediators to resolve cases.
 Centering on an international commercial dispute, the video highlights skills ranging from active listening and reframing to decision analysis, mediator proposals, range bargaining, and confidential listening, allowing teachers and students to focus on specific issues, techniques or stages of the mediation process.
 Includes written role play information.

-- How to Borrow a Mediator’s Powers: Effective Advocacy in Settlement: This video accompanies the new ABA book Sharing a Mediator’s Powers.
-The video shows experienced litigators representing clients in the mediation of a commercial contract dispute.
-It contains twenty-three chapters, each showing a different stage or technique of mediation advocacy.
+How to Borrow a Mediator’s Powers: Effective Advocacy in Settlement: Shows experienced litigators representing clients in the mediation of a commercial contract dispute.
+Comprised of twenty-three chapters, each showing a different stage or technique of mediation advocacy.
 Includes written role-play information.

-- Negotiating a Discrimination Claim: This video shows a negotiation to resolve a sexual-harassment-in-employment claim.
-The video was filmed in the way lawyers bargain: in six bargaining sessions and five client consultations that were conducted in person, by telephone and through emails.
-It is organized in twenty-one chapters, each focusing on a specific phase of the process.
+Negotiating a Discrimination Claim: Demonstrates a negotiation to resolve a sexual-harassment-in-employment claim.
+The video is filmed in the way lawyers bargain: in six bargaining sessions and five client consultations conducted in person, by telephone and through emails.
+Organized in twenty-one chapters, each focusing on a specific phase of the negotiation process.
 Includes written role-play information.

-- Diversity in Mediation Practice: Intended to promote diversity in the teaching of mediation as well as demonstrating mediation practice at the highest level, these two videos feature highly successful commercial mediators demonstrating a variety of approaches for dealing with difficult parties and counsel, facilitating effective exchanges of information, and addressing some of the cultural and ethical issues that arise in many complex commercial disputes.
+Diversity in Mediation Practice (“Ceiling Collapse” and “Shanghai Technology Partners v.
+Green Consulting”): Intended to promote diversity in the teaching of mediation as well as demonstrating mediation practice at the highest level, two videos featuring highly successful commercial mediators demonstrating a variety of approaches for dealing with difficult parties and counsel, facilitating effective exchanges of information, and addressing cultural and ethical issues that arise in many complex commercial disputes.
 Includes written role-play information.

 These materials are available at no cost only to instructors intending to use them in educational settings and are not currently available for personal use.